mew-cx/CircuitPython_rfc5424/README.md

 This library implements the syslog message formatting specified by RFC5424.
 - https://datatracker.ietf.org/doc/html/rfc5424 : "The Syslog Protocol"

-This does not actually transmit its results by any transport; it is left to the caller to send the results by whatever means.
+This library only does formatting, it does not transmit its results by any transport; it is left to the caller to send the results by whatever means.

-The formatting specifications are primarily under Section 6 of the RFC.
+The formatting specifications are primarily under [Section 6](https://datatracker.ietf.org/doc/html/rfc5424#section-6) of the RFC.